What Are Commercial Real Estate Accounting Services?

 This is the essential, hands-on work that keeps your financial records in order.
 It includes managing accounts payable for vendor invoices, tracking tenant rent payments, handling property management fees, and reconciling bank and loan statements.
 The real estate sector has its own complex accounting requirements, from revenue recognition to property depreciation.
 Outsourcing these tasks to a firm that understands these nuances ensures your books are always accurate and up-to-date.
 This frees you from tedious administrative work, giving you more time to find new deals and manage your properties.
 These foundational accounting and CPA services are critical for a healthy portfolio.

-Cash Flow Management and Budgeting
+Smarter Budgeting and Cash Flow Management

 Positive cash flow is the lifeblood of any real estate investment.
 An accounting partner helps you manage it effectively by creating detailed budgets and cash flow forecasts for each property.
 This allows you to anticipate future income and expenses, plan for large capital expenditures like a new roof, and identify potential shortfalls before they become problems.
 Many real estate firms struggle with these time-consuming tasks, which can lead to financial issues.
 With expert CFO services, you get clear financial reports and a strategic plan to maintain healthy cash flow, ensuring your investments remain stable and profitable through market ups and downs.

-Guidance for 1031 Exchanges
+Expert Guidance for Complex 1031 Exchanges

 A 1031 exchange is a powerful tool that allows you to defer paying capital gains taxes when you sell an investment property, as long as you reinvest the proceeds into a similar property.
 However, these exchanges come with strict rules and tight deadlines that can be tricky to follow.
 An experienced real estate accounting firm can provide crucial guidance for 1031 exchanges.
 They will help you through the entire process, from identifying a qualified intermediary to ensuring all documentation is correct and submitted on time.
 Their expertise helps you successfully complete the exchange and preserve your capital for future investments.

-Lease Review and Administration
+Streamlining Your Lease Review and Admin

 Your leases are legal contracts that dictate your revenue stream, so managing them correctly is vital.
 A CRE accounting firm can review your lease agreements to abstract key financial data, such as base rent, rent escalations, and common area maintenance (CAM) charges.
 They ensure this information is recorded properly and that revenue is recognized according to current accounting standards.
 Effective lease accounting prevents billing errors, helps with budgeting and forecasting, and ensures you are fully compliant.
 This detailed oversight protects your income and provides a clear picture of your property’s financial performance based on its specific lease obligations.